archerydwd/Apache-Rails-Passenger-Ubuntu/README.md

 ###Create the rails sakila application
 =

-Go to the git folder and follow the instructions found here: https://github.com/archerydwd/ror_sakila to build the rails sakila app.
+Follow the instructions found here: https://github.com/archerydwd/ror_sakila to build the rails sakila app.

 Once you have finished this, cd into your new app and run the following: